 And still European governments and EU institutions struggle to see the connection between the religious ideology and violence.
 Incredibly, their preventative strategies have repeatedly entailed the empowerment of organizations promoting Islamist ideology, under the banner of their alleged rejection of violence.
 Such a fallacy becomes immediately glaring with a simple comparison: who could deem nonviolent neo-Nazis our allies in the fight against the violent ones?
 Let us not be mistaken here: there is surely a substantial difference between promoting radical ideas and turning them into action.
 Nevertheless, this elementary acknowledgment does not contradict the equally elementary need of using the appropriate means to tackle both heads of the hydra, not pretending to distinguish between a good and a bad.

-The European Commission, for instance, has not hesitated to finance a Sharia-based method to prevent religious radicalization within European civil societies” implemented by the Muslim Association of Ireland,11 an organization with strong ties to the Islamic Cultural Centre of Ireland (ICCI).12 The last-mentioned is well known for being under the MB umbrella Federation of Islamic Organizations in Europe (FIOE) and for hosting Al-Qaradawi’s International Union of Muslim Scholars (IUMS) and European Council for Fatwa and Research (ECFR).13 After an ICCI member recently promoted female genital mutilations live on TV14 or the ECFR issued fatwas sanctioning death penalty for apostasy,15 one must wonder what the “Sharia-based methods to prevent religious radicalization” look like, and, above all, why the European taxpayer should finance such things instead of liberal Muslim groups advocating for secularism.
+The European Commission, for instance, has not hesitated to finance a Sharia-based method to prevent religious radicalization within European civil societies” implemented by the Muslim Association of Ireland,11 an organization with strong ties to the Islamic Cultural Centre of Ireland (ICCI).12 The Muslim Association of Ireland is under the MB umbrella Federation of Islamic Organizations in Europe (FIOE), and the ICCI is well known for its links with FIOE and for hosting Al-Qaradawi’s International Union of Muslim Scholars (before its relocation to Qatar) and the European Council for Fatwa and Research (ECFR).13 After an ICCI member recently promoted female genital mutilations live on TV14 or the ECFR issued fatwas sanctioning death penalty for apostasy,15 one must wonder what the “Sharia-based methods to prevent religious radicalization” look like, and, above all, why the European taxpayer should finance such things instead of liberal Muslim groups advocating for secularism.

 Unfortunately, there are plenty of such examples.
 Another major case is Islamic Relief, a MB-linked organization with close ties to Hamas, which enjoyed EU funding for years before the UBS and HSBC banks closed its accounts for allegedly financing terrorism.16 This is but one of the many European connections between two of the many heads of the hydra, Hamas and the Muslim Brotherhood, evident especially when it comes to the Israeli-Palestinian issue and the BDS movement.17